ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 Some other entities and entity types are only defined relatively to a given information resource.
 This is the case for entities of domain "pid", that can only be understood with respect to the network map where they are defined.
-For
-example: a PID named "mypid10" may be defined by a set S1 of IP adresses, in an information resource of type Network Map and named "netmap1".
-Another Network Map "netmap2" may use the same name "mypid10" and define it with another set S2 of IP addresses.
+For example, a PID named "mypid10" may be defined to represent a set S1 of IP addresses in an information resource of type Network Map and named "netmap1".
+Another Network Map "netmap2" may use the same name "mypid10" and define it to represent another set S2 of IP addresses.
 The identifier "pid:mypid10" may thus point to different objects because the information on the originating information resource is lost.
 The reason is that "pid" denotes an entity domain type rather than an unambiguous identifier.

 To solve this ambiguity, the present extension introduces the concept of resources-specific entity domain.
 This concept applies to domains where entities